-For information on University equal opportunity and affirmative action programs and complaint/grievance procedures, please contact: William A. Savage, Assistant to the Chancellor and Director of Affirmative Action (and Title IX and 504 Coordinator); Office of Affirmative Action; 901 William Pitt Union; University of Pittsburgh; Pittsburgh, PA 15260; 412.648.7860.
+For information on University equal opportunity and affirmative action programs and complaint/grievance procedures, please contact the University of Pittsburgh, Office of Affirmative Action, William A. Savage, Assistant to the Chancellor and Director of Affirmative Action (and Title IX and 504/ADA Coordinator), 901 William Pitt Union, Pittsburgh, PA 15260; 412-648-7860.

-SCHOOL OF ARTS AND SCIENCES - OFFICE OF THE DEAN - 917 CATHEDRAL OF LEARNING - PITTSBURGH, PA 15260
+SCHOOL OF ARTS & SCIENCES - OFFICE OF THE DEAN - 917 CATHEDRAL OF LEARNING - PITTSBURGH, PA 15260